 Noah felt that he learned a lot from his experience in the NAIP programme.
 “At first it was a struggle to align myself with the vision of others, especially when it was very far from what I wanted to explore creatively,” he says.
 “I brought this up with my mentor, who gave me this advice: enjoying the creative process depends entirely on myself.
 In the end, our project was quite successful, as we were chosen as the opening performance to the presentation day!”

 Stasha also enjoyed the opportunity to work with fellow musicians from other backgrounds.
-“We were put into multi-disciplinary groups of arts practitioners– musicians, videographers, visual artists, actors, dramaturgs etc. We were given a context, and 5 days to conceptualize and produce a creative project.
-I had the pleasure of working with 3 very talented artists, and together we created a multi-medium work to provide a glimpse into the lives of the Íshús community in Hafnarfjodur.
-It was a life changing experience, to say the least!”
+“We were put into multi-disciplinary groups of arts practitioners – musicians, videographers, visual artists, actors, dramaturgs etc. We were given a context, and five days to conceptualise and produce a creative project.
+I had the pleasure of working with three very talented artists, and together we created a multi-medium work to provide a glimpse into the lives of the Íshús community in Hafnarfjodur.
+It was a life-changing experience, to say the least!”

 Read more about the NAIP Intensive Program 2017 here.